Ernie Chambers: Nebraska Legislature

 In 1968, Chambers ran for a position on the Omaha School Board, but was not elected.
 He also failed as a write-in candidate for the Omaha City Council in 1969.
-In 1970, he was elected to represent North Omaha's 11th District, replacing George W. Althouse, who had been appointed to replace Senator Edward Danner, who had died in office.
+In 1970 he was elected to represent North Omaha's 11th District in the Nebraska State Legislature, replacing George W. Althouse, who had been appointed to replace Senator Edward Danner, who had died in office.
 During the election, a policeman was killed in a deserted house by a bomb.
 Two Black Panthers, David Rice and Edward Poindexter, were charged in the death.
 Chambers protested, as he thought the men had been framed by COINTELPRO.

-First elected to represent North Omaha's 11th District in the Nebraska State Legislature in 1970, Chambers was reelected in every ensuing election through 2004.
+Chambers was reelected to the Legislature in every ensuing election through 2004.
 On April 25, 2005, Chambers became Nebraska's longest-serving state senator, having served for more than 35 years.
 He was not allowed to seek reelection in 2008 because of a constitutional amendment Nebraska voters passed in 2000 that limits Nebraska state legislators to two consecutive four-year terms.
 But the amendment permits senators to seek reelection to their office after sitting out for four years, and Chambers defeated incumbent Brenda Council in 2012 by a "landslide".

 Chambers also ran for the United States Senate in 1988 as a New Alliance Party candidate.
 He petitioned to be included on the 1974 ballot for governor of Nebraska and also ran for governor in 1994, receiving 0.43% of the vote.

 South African divestment

 Because of a legislative resolution Chambers introduced in 1980, Nebraska became the first state to divest from South Africa in protest of apartheid.
 Upon discovering that the University of Nebraska held several hundred gold Krugerrands as an investment, Chambers introduced a nonbinding resolution calling for reinvestment of state pension funds that had been invested directly or indirectly in South Africa.
 The resolution argued that apartheid was contrary to Nebraska's principles of human rights and legal equality.

-Nebraska's divestment caused little immediate change in business practices; David Packard of Hewlett Packard said, "I'd rather lose business in Nebraska than with South Africa."
+Nebraska's divestment caused little immediate change in business practices; David Packard of Hewlett-Packard said, "I'd rather lose business in Nebraska than with South Africa."
 But other state governments and eventually the federal government followed Nebraska's example, contributing to the end of apartheid.
 Chambers spearheaded a stronger 1984 law mandating divestment, resulting in Nebraska's public employee pension funds divesting $14.6 million in stocks issued by companies that did business with South Africa.
 Archbishop Desmond Tutu later visited Lincoln, where he remarked that Nebraska had helped to end apartheid.
 The state government conspicuously did not invite Chambers to Tutu's speaking event.